-The very low level of transversal skills as required by the STCW Convention and associated Model Courses only represent a minimal requirement.
+The deficient level of transversal skills as required by the STCW Convention and associated Model Courses only represent a minimal requirement.
 Consequently, it could be likely that these subjects will be significantly extended in scope and depth in the following revision of the Convention.

-Regarding the transversal skills required for shore jobs in the maritime industry, the standard outlined in the STCW Convention is beyond any doubt below the industry's requirements.83 Consequently, the opportunities to acquire these skills should be provided.
-Since such skills are useful in all situations and at all jobs, development of an appropriate set of training programmes and tools (most probably using distance learning as a method of delivery) is recommended.
-The programmes and tools should be developed with the industry needs in mind.
+Regarding the transversal skills required for shore jobs in the maritime industry, the standard outlined in the STCW Convention is beyond any doubt below the industry's requirements.
+Consequently, opportunities to acquire these skills should be provided.
+Since such skills are helpful in all situations and in all jobs, developing an appropriate set of training programmes and tools (most probably using distance learning as a method of delivery) is recommended.
+The programmes and tools should be developed with the industry's needs in mind.